notshi/dquery/dquery.md

 Select specifies the kind of data we want to get.

-Include column names that you wish to select from the table.
 Multiple column names are separated by a comma `,`.

 If column names are not provided, this defaults to an asterisk `*` which means everything.
 The valid values here depend on which tables you are querying.